 VUL policies, in contrast to other permanent policies, provide different investment options for cash value accumulation.
 Similar to mutual funds, these investment options have different investment characteristics, including market-based performance.
-Typically there is also a fixed account option, which offers a guaranteed interest rate.
+Typically, there is also a fixed account option, which offers a guaranteed interest rate.

-VUL policies may appeal to those who want their cash value based on investment returns, in addition to basic life insurance protection for their family and loved ones.
+VUL policies may appeal to those who want cash value growth based on investment returns, in addition to basic life insurance protection for their family and loved ones.
 Further, the death benefit of these policies must always be a certain percentage higher than their cash value, which means that significantly positive performance in the investment options could cause the level of life insurance protection to increase in the future.

 Another VUL difference

 Whereas other kinds of life insurance policies require premiums to be paid on a stated schedule, VUL allows for greater premium flexibility.
 A policyowner may adjust the amount they pay each year — or even month to month — in premiums, as long as there is enough cash value to cover the cost of insurance and administrative charges of the policy.
 (Related: The flexibility in universal life insurance)